10 questions To Ask Your Wedding Photographer (Part 1)

 Even though each and every wedding is different, your photographer should be able to give you a rough idea of what a wedding timeline might look like.
 When will they arrive?
 When will they leave?
 How much time will couple photos take?
 When do they suggest taking formal family photos?
 This question, while seemingly silly, provides SO MUCH insight to how much time and coverage you actually need (or want) for your wedding.

 For me, a full day of coverage ideally starts shortly before the bride is ready to put on her dress – when she’s getting her final makeup touches done – and ends about an hour or so after the dance starts.
 Everything in between obviously can be structured based on when other events are scheduled.

 To guide my wedding clients through this process, I send them a Wedding Packet that walks them through the entire wedding coverage experience – from their engagement session through their wedding print ordering session.
 In the packet, there is a sample timeline that outlines a typical 8-hour wedding day.
 This gives my clients an idea of how I like to structure the day.

 Well friends...that just about wraps up Part 1 of my 2-part series "10 Questions To Ask Your Wedding Photographer."
-If you found questions 1-5 helpful, interesting, or maybe even total "duh's," make sure to subscribe to my newsletter so you don't miss Part 2.
+If you found questions 1-5 helpful, interesting, or maybe even total "duh's," make sure to join the tribe below so you don't miss Part 2.

 Much love and appreciation to you all!